firstandthird/grunt-multishot/README.md

 #### Urls in a file

 Urls must be separated by a new line.
+Groups can also be used.
+See the [multishot readme](https://github.com/firstandthird/multishot#text-file-input) for more information.

 ```js
 grunt.initConfig({